-His full-length collection of poetry, the correct fury of your why is a mountain, is forthcoming in fall 2021.
+His full-length collection of poetry, the correct fury of your why is a mountain, is now available from Gordon Hill Press.

 “How uncanny, I know just from the titles alone, it’s a Kevin Heslop poem, and that’s a sweet thing, because we’re only at the gate.
 To enter lies the real joy. ‘is poetry / the organization of hope? / the suitably excessively word organization of hope a few steps at a time?’
 Yes, darlin’s, fortunately for us, Heslop knows, wields this simple truth in tonal wordscapes ‘like a perfect eyelash on a sleeping baby’s cheek’ … ‘Listen: someone’s saying a prayer in a locked bathroom.’
 Meticulous is too often trifled, here, an exacting elegance that gleams.
 Does a more ravishing debut come to mind?
 Nope.
 ‘What in the world is come next?’
 This is it.
 Welcome to Heslop mountain.” — Kirby, author of Poetry is Queer (Palimpsest Press, 2021)